Memory Drops

 Film by Eliana Schejter and Addie Reiss

 How to make a film about five of The Girls of Room 28, three of them having gone through the hell of Auschwitz-Birkenau and Bergen-Belsen?
-How to make a film with a very small budget that allows you to make not more than a 10-minutes film?
+How to make a film with a very small budget that does not allow you to make a film on such an important subject.

 They chose a different approach... and created a deeply moving visual testimony of five of "The Girls of Room 28".
 And a Work of Art.